Tim Daggett

-Timothy Patrick Daggett (born May 22, 1962) is a former American gymnast and an Olympic gold medalist.
+Timothy Patrick Daggett (born May 22, 1962) is an American former gymnast and an Olympic gold medalist.
 He is a graduate of West Springfield High School and UCLA, who competed in the 1984 Los Angeles Olympics, along with Bart Conner, Peter Vidmar and Mitch Gaylord.
 There, Daggett scored a perfect 10 on the horizontal bar, assisting his team in winning a gold medal – the first for the U.S. men's gymnastics team in Olympic history.
 In addition to team gold, he earned an individual bronze medal on the pommel horse.
 In 2005, he was inducted into the United States Olympic Hall of Fame.

 Personal life

 In West Springfield, Massachusetts, at the age of 10, Daggett began his future career in gymnastics by enrolling in the Parks and Recreation program.
 Advancing quickly, Daggett was invited by the local high school coach to train with his team.
 While he was a college student at UCLA, he competed in NCAA Division I gymnastics.
 He graduated from UCLA in 1986 with a degree in psychology.

 Daggett is married to Deanne (née Lazer), formerly a collegiate-level gymnast at Eastern Michigan University and now an M.D. practicing anesthesiology.
 Their children are Peter and Carlie Daggett.
 Tim named his son Peter after teammate Peter Vidmar.
 Peter's son Tim is named after Tim Daggett.
 They all currently live in East Longmeadow, Massachusetts.